LukeGeneva/l8a.dev/blog/oopin-through-christmas.md

 Yes, unfortunately I'm aware of the negative connotations floating around online about object-oriented programming these days.
 It's my firmly-held belief that there's not enough nuance in those discussions.
-Each paradigm is useful and it would be best for us to be able to mix and match those to best suit the problem at hand.
+Each paradigm is useful and it would be best for us to be able to mix and match those to suit the problem at hand.

 In general, I believe object-oriented programming is a great fit for domain programming, not because it models "real world" objects, but because it models